fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 }
 ```

-Only the array of notes is stored in the state of the current implementation of our application.
+Only the array of notes was stored in the state of the previous implementation of our application.
 In the new implementation, the state object has two properties, <i>notes</i> that contains the array of notes and <i>filter</i> that contains a string indicating which notes should be displayed to the user.

 ### Combined reducers